outroll/vesta/README.md

 + Apache is fully switched to mpm_event mode, PHP is running in PHP-FPM, which is the most stable PHP-stack solution

 + Support for multi-PHP versions - https://forum.vestacp.com/viewtopic.php?t=17129

++ You can compile Vesta binaries by yourself - https://github.com/myvesta/vesta/blob/master/src/deb/vesta_compile.sh
+    + You can even create your own APT repositorium in a minute
+    + We are using latest nginx version for vesta-nginx package
+    + With your own APT infrastructure you can take a security of Vesta-installer infrastructure in your own hands, you have full control of your Vesta code

 How to install
 ----------------------------